 Clinton Township Open Space with trails, under County or State ownership:

 Round Valley State Park is in Clinton Township.
 The park contains 10+ miles of hiking trails (also open to mountain bikes), with highly challenging climbs, beautiful mature forests, and panoramic views of the four-square-mile Round Valley Reservoir.
 Access is from the park headquarters, two miles south of Highway 22 on Round Valley Access Road, and from the Cushetunk parking lot (maintained by Hunterdon County) The trails in this park attract people from across the state, but generally are nearly empty once one gets away from the trailhead.

 Cushetunk Mountain Preserve is administered by Hunterdon County, and located in Clinton and Readington Townships.
-Its extensive trail system is primarily in Clinton Township, extends into Readington Township, and connects to Round Valley State Park trails.
+Its extensive trail system connects to Round Valley State Park trails.
 There is a large parking area, just south of Old Mountain Road, immediately west of Old Mountain Road’s intersection with the railroad tracks.
 The trails take advantage of steep terrain to provide miles of moderate to difficult trails, with the Ridge Trail providing great views of Round Valley Reservoir.
-This area’s forest is among the best in Clinton Township, and the trails – which are uncrowded by any standard – have a loyal following of hikers, trail runners, mountain bikers, and the occasional horse.
+This area’s forest is among the best in Clinton Township, and the trails – which are uncrowded by any standard – have a loyal following of hikers, trail runners, and mountain bikers.
 The Preserve encompasses five+ miles of well-marked trails.
 Go to Cushetunk Brochure for a brochure and trail map (which is somewhat outdated; more trails have been developed).

 Hunterdon County Arboretum is on the west side of Highway 31, just north of Stanton Station Road.
 The Arboretum has extensive trails extending to the east, and connects on the west (via a tunnel under Highway 31) to trails at Hunterdon County’s South Branch Reservation and the Echo Hill areas.